atul799/CarND-Kidnapped-Vehicle-Project/READMEorig.md

-# CarND-Kidnapped-Vehicle-Project

-# Project Goals
----
-The goal of this project are the following:

-* Build a Partcile Filter.
-* Localize a vehicle given observations and landmarks in a map.
-* Summarize the results with a written report.

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.